Bartlett Lake Paddleboarding and Kayaking

 Head just 50 miles to our favorite Northeast Valley gem: beautiful Bartlett Lake.
 It’s the second biggest lake in the Phoenix metro area — right behind Lake Pleasant being the largest — and so close to home!

 Bartlett Lake offers exceptional views of the golden Vermillion Cliffs across the water.
 If you’re lucky (cross your fingers!) you might catch a glimpse of bald eagles teaching their young to fly in this protected area.
 The dazzling sunsets are spectacular on the cliffs, as your day dims toward evening.

 From Phoenix or Tempe, head through the unique and entertaining western towns of Cave Creek and Carefree.
 Then, enjoy a delightful 13-mile drive down Bartlett Dam Road until you come upon the expansive lake and marina in the distance.

-At the first lake parking lot you will see the sheriff station to the left, and boat ramp.
-This is the first easy drop in location.
-The marina to the right is private, but there is a newer general store for supplies that locals have access to.
+At the first lake parking lot, you’ll see the sheriff’s station to the left and boat ramp.
+This is the first easy drop-in location.
+The marina to the right is private, but take advantage of the all-access general store for supplies!
 Frequently in the wintertime, like most lakes, you will have this body of water all to yourself.

 This is a 1 hour and 10-minute drive from the shop.
 Simply get onto AZ-101 Loop N, N Pima Road and Bartlett Dam Road to Horseshoe Dam Road for 47 miles.
 Continue on Horseshoe Dam Road to Dam Acc for 2.7 miles.
 Click this link for Google Directions: https://goo.gl/maps/7EbzqaMUoTL2